OUR PROCESS

-Community-Led Solar
+Community-Led Solar in Boston

-Energy Allies began designing a process that would defer all decision making power to a dedicated group of paid community stakeholders.
+In 2021, Energy Allies began designing a process that would defer all decision making power to a dedicated group of paid community stakeholders.
 Once convened, this group has met regularly to make key project decisions via ranked choice voting to determine the final outcome of the project.
 Energy Allies facilitated this process along the way, sharing presentations and leading active discussions on topics including solar siting, workforce development, and project finance.
-The following key decisions have been voted on by the Boston Community Advisory Board and will be components of the project once completed:

 To reach a just 100% clean energy future, it’s essential that clean energy projects are community-led.